SysKitTeam/docs-spconsultant/how-to/compare-wizard/compare-web-applications.md

 ---
 title: Compare Web Applications
 description: >-
-  This section describes how to use SPDocKit to compare SharePoint farm web application configurations.
+  This section describes how to use SPDocKit Consultant to compare SharePoint farm web application configurations.
 author: Tomislav Sirovec
 date: 18/6/2018